st235/HSE.2DImageProcessing.Week7/README.md

 A few prerequisites should be met beforehand:
 - C++ 17 compiler installed, check out [this guide](https://en.cppreference.com/w/cpp/compiler_support/17) to verify your compiler;
 - OpenCV installed and configured to work with CMake: if not, please, [check out this guide](https://docs.opencv.org/4.x/d7/d9f/tutorial_linux_install.html);
-- You have stable Internet connection as [CMake needs to download dlib library](https://github.com/st235/HSE.2DImageProcessing.Week7/blob/main/Project/CMakeLists.txt#L25)
+- You have stable Internet connection as [CMake needs to download dlib library](./Project/CMakeLists.txt#L25)

-If everything is ready to go I am happy to proceed to building commands.
-You need to navigate to the [`Project`](https://github.com/st235/HSE.2DImageProcessing.Week7/tree/main/Project) folder and the following commands:
+If everything is ready to go I am happy to proceed to the building stage.
+You need to navigate to the [`Project`](./Project) folder and run the following chain of commands:

 ```bash
 mkdir build